Claim: Scientists at a British university have successfully cloned a dinosaur from preserved fossils.

 The story was easily spotted as nothing more than a hoax, however, for a variety of reasons:

-Second, the Newshound article's photograph of the baby dinosaur is not an image of a dinosaur at all; it's a repurposed picture of a baby kangaroo which was originally published by an Australian community group to accompany an article about rescuing injured macropods (kangaroos and wallabies) and is actually an illustration of an unfurred joey (newborn kangaroo):
+Second, the Newshound article's photograph of the baby dinosaur was not an image of a dinosaur at all; it was a repurposed picture of a baby kangaroo which was originally published by an Australian community group to accompany an article about rescuing injured macropods (kangaroos and wallabies) and is actually an illustration of an unfurred joey (newborn kangaroo):

 Finally, no other reports of this story or any other corroborating information related to it has been reported by the mainstream press or any other credible news outlet.